tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

         style="border: 1px solid lightgray;">
 </picture>

-<a href="{{ demo_link }}">Link to the demo &RightArrow;</a>

 <h2 id="conclusion" class="dir-link">Conclusion {% directlink "conclusion" %}</h2>

 If you read this far and followed each step, you should now have a very basic web page with a couple HTML elements built primarily with JS instead of using traditional markup directly inside an `.html` file.

-For those wanting to start the journey with JavaScript, this is truly some of the best practice to become more familiar with the basics of browser JavaScript.
+For anyone wanting to start their journey with JavaScript, this is truly some of the best practice to become more familiar with the basics of browser JS.
 I went from someone who hated JavaScript and had no idea how to use it.
-Now I utilize the power of JavaScript in my own websites and applications.
+Now I utilize the power of JavaScript in my own websites and applications, and you can too!

-<a href="https://github.com/tannerdolby/intro-browser-js">View the source code on Github <span>&RightArrow;</span></a>
+<a href="https://github.com/tannerdolby/intro-browser-js">View the source code on Github</a>

 <h3 id="references" class="dir-link">References {% directlink "references" %}</h3>